OmarThinks/OmarThinks/README.md

-### What Am I doing Currently:
+### What Am I Doing With My Life?
 Applying for jobs, and studying more about web development.
-If God willed, I will study NoSQL.
+If God willed, I want to continue studying DevOps.
-So I am learning <a href="https://www.mongodb.com/">
+So I am learning <a href="https://docs.github.com/en/actions">
-MongoDB</a> now.
+Github Actions</a> now.
 🌱